ajusa/VNDS-LOVE/README.md

 ONLY FOLLOW THESE INSTRUCTIONS IF YOU WANT TO COMPILE VNDS-LOVE!
 IF YOU JUST WANT TO PLAY VISUAL NOVELS, GO TO THE GUIDE!

-**Note:** Right now, building an NRO file is not supported on non-debian operating systems.
+**Note:** Right now, building an NRO file is only supported on systems that you can install devKitPro on.
 You can still easily test, but you won't be able to generate a final package.

 You should be able to develop on Windows, Mac, and Linux.
 If you encounter any errors when trying to do that, [create an issue.](https://github.com/ajusa/VNDS-LOVE/issues/new)